Natural Sciences Department

 - apply established methods of problem solving in the major areas of undergraduate mathematics,

-- apply the rules of formal logic to mathematical systems,
+- apply abstract reasoning to mathematical systems, and

 - communicate the nature of mathematics as the language of science and as a means of representing the natural laws that God established in Creation.